UPDATED! German Shepherd Dog: Breed of the Week

 Are German Shepherd Dogs Good City Dogs?

 I have to admit I have a soft spot for this breed: the first dog I was responsible for was a 90-pound German Shepherd Dog named Snoopy.
-He was my confident-protector-from-the-monsters-hiding-under-the-bed and my best friend.
+(Was everyone’s first dog back in the ’60s named “Snoopy?”)

 The German Shepherd’s origins date back to the late 1800s.
 They are a full service breed, developed by Captain Max von Stephanitz to be intelligent working dogs.
 According to the American Kennel Club, the first German Shepherds arrived in the United States in 1907.